kostya-zero/enjo/README.md

 It offers a simple and user-friendly interface for creating, opening, and deleting projects.
 Enjo is available for Windows, Linux, and macOS (compatibility with *BSD systems is not guaranteed).

+> [!NOTE]
+> This project is in beta.
+Some changes in newer version may not be backward compatible with previous versions.

 ## Installation

 You can install Enjo with [Cargo](https://doc.rust-lang.org/cargo/) using the following commands: